Tell Your Supervisor continued...

 Applying for FMLA Time

-Proper care during a flare involves lab visits and follow-up appointments and, if matters are severe, possibly a hospital visit.
+Proper care during a flare involves lab visits and follow-up appointments and, if the problem is severe, possibly a hospital visit.
 That can add up to a lot of time off.

-Even when in remission, people with UC need to see their gastroenterologist every few months, and the FMLA can be helpful for this, too.
+Even after the flare ends, and when symptoms go away for a time, people with UC need to see their gastroenterologist every few months.
+The FMLA can be helpful for this, too.